jakemcc/jakemccrary.com/source/adventures/2025-10-31-2025-11-02-holy-boulders-pilgrimage-2025.markdown

 I didn't, and that's entirely OK.
 Going after the goal led to good and fun choices in 2025 and I'm glad I chased it.

-It rained during the after party, which I think cut the band off early and sent part of the crowd home.
+It rained during the after-party, which I think cut the band off early and sent part of the crowd home.
 Christine and I eventually bailed to her tailgate to keep hanging out and sipping wine.

 ## November 2 – Homeward